sherman0611/chatbot_web/README.md

-Academic AI chatbot webpage project built with IBM Watson Assistant API.
+Academic AI chatbot webpage project built using HTML and JavaScript with IBM Watson Assistant API.
+Please be aware the chatbot is not working as the API license is no longer available.